biolink/biolink-model/docs/index.md

      * [knowledge source](knowledge_source.md) - An Information Resource from which the knowledge expressed in an Association was retrieved, directly or indirectly.
 This can be any resource through which the knowledge passed on its way to its currently serialized form.
 In practice, implementers should use one of the more specific subtypes of this generic property.
          * [aggregator knowledge source](aggregator_knowledge_source.md) - An intermediate aggregator resource from which knowledge expressed in an Association was retrieved downstream of the original source, on its path to its current serialized form.
          * [primary knowledge source](primary_knowledge_source.md) - The most upstream source of the knowledge expressed in an Association that an implementer can identify (may or may not be the 'original' source).
+     * [ln ratio](ln_ratio.md) - the natural log of the ratio of co-occurrence to expected
+     * [ln ratio confidence interval](ln_ratio_confidence_interval.md) - The 99% confidence interval for the ln_ratio calculation (i.e. the range of values within which the true value has a 99% chance of falling)
      * [logical interpretation](logical_interpretation.md)
      * [mechanism of action](mechanism_of_action.md) - a boolean flag to indicate if the edge is part of a path or subgraph of a knowledge graph that constitutes the mechanism of action for a result.
      * [negated](negated.md) - if set to true, then the association is negated i.e. is not true
      * [object](object.md) - connects an association to the object of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.
+     * [object location in text](object_location_in_text.md) - Character offsets for the text span(s) in the supporting text corresponding to the object concept of the extracted assertion
      * [onset qualifier](onset_qualifier.md) - a qualifier used in a phenotypic association to state when the phenotype appears is in the subject
      * [original object](original_object.md) - used to hold the original object of a relation (or predicate) that an external knowledge source uses before transformation to match the biolink-model specification.
      * [original predicate](original_predicate.md) - used to hold the original relation/predicate that an external knowledge source uses before transformation to match the biolink-model specification.
      * [original subject](original_subject.md) - used to hold the original subject of a relation (or predicate) that an external knowledge source uses before transformation to match the biolink-model specification.
      * [p value](p_value.md) - A quantitative confidence value that represents the probability of obtaining a result at least as extreme as that actually obtained, assuming that the actual value was the result of chance alone.
+         * [adjusted p value](adjusted_p_value.md) - The adjusted p-value is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct, adjusted for multiple comparisons.
+P is always italicized and capitalized.
+The actual P value* should be expressed (P=.
+04)  rather than expressing a statement of inequality (P<.
+05), unless P<.
+             * [bonferonni adjusted p value](bonferonni_adjusted_p_value.md) - The Bonferroni correction is an adjustment made to P values when several dependent or independent  statistical tests are being performed simultaneously on a single data set.
+To perform a Bonferroni  correction, divide the critical P value (α) by the number of comparisons being made.
+P is always italicized and  capitalized.
+The actual P value* should be expressed (P=.
+04) rather than expressing a statement of inequality  (P<.
+05), unless P<.
      * [part qualifier](part_qualifier.md) - defines a specific part/component of the core concept (used in cases there this specific part has no IRI we can use to directly represent it, e.g. 'ESR1 transcript' q: polyA tail).
          * [object part qualifier](object_part_qualifier.md)
          * [subject part qualifier](subject_part_qualifier.md)